koandgo/Lablink-Streamlit/README.md

 streamlit run streamlit_app.py
 ```

-> The app loads `data/Prototype Dataset.csv` and builds a cosine-similarity index with `sentence-transformers/all-MiniLM-L6-v2`.
+> The app loads `data/Synthetic_Dataset.csv` and builds a cosine-similarity index with `sentence-transformers/all-MiniLM-L6-v2`.
 > Results are deterministic for a fixed model + dataset.

 ## Deploy to Streamlit Cloud